 The Ex-dividend date is important for investors because shareholders who purchased shares on or after this date are not entitled to receive the dividend.
 So if you want to receive the dividend, you need to purchase the shares before the ex-dividend date.

-Next date on the timeline is record date.
-Record date is the date on which you need to be registered on the company’s records as a shareholder in order to receive dividends.
-So as on the record date, if you are not a registered on the records as a shareholder then you will not receive the dividend.
+The next date on the timeline is the record date.
+The record date is when you need to be registered on the company’s records as a shareholder to receive dividends.
+So as on the record date, if you are not registered on the records as a shareholder, then you will not receive the dividend.

 Let’s say Company X announced a dividend of $ 10/share on 9th Aug.
 So that would be its declaration date.
-The company has decided record date and payment date to be 18th Sept and 2nd Nov respectively.
+The company has decided the record date and payment date to be 18th Sept and 2nd Nov respectively.

-Based on record date announced by the company, the exchange will determine the ex-dividend date.
+Based on the record date announced by the company, the exchange will determine the ex-dividend date.
 This decision is dependent on the trade settlement cycle.
-Since the settlement is done in T+2 days, Ex-dividend date is set as 15th Sept (one working day before the record date).
+Since the settlement is done in T+2 days, the ex-dividend date is set as 15th Sept (one working day before the record date).
 So if the investor buys the share on 15th or after 15th Sept, then the settlement will be done on 19th Sept (As 16th Sept and 17th Sept will be holidays.
 Most of the exchanges are closed on Saturday and Sunday).